 This post may contain affiliate links.
 Please read our disclosure policy.

 Autumn Vegetable Farrotto is a whole-grain, one-pot wonder loaded with fall produce, parmesan, and thyme.
 This rustic vegetarian main is weeknight-friendly and perfect for the cooler weather months.
-Of all the creamy rice or pasta dishes out there, risotto is my all-time favorite–especially when it comes time to showcase the glories of fall produce.

 In this spin on classic risotto, we use whole-grain farro, which has a delightfully nutty flavor and toothsome texture.